szymon-sawicki/cars-app/README.md

 ### TODO

-- Repair pom.xml (ClassNotFoundException on the start after build)
+- fix stats classes in service
-- Find better way to display stats in CarsService
+- write tests for new stats classes
-- Make documentation for javadoc
+- make documentation for javadoc